MoshiMoshi0/TTController/docs/index.md

 1. Unpack all files to the desired directory.
 2. Run **TTController.Service.exe**.

+**Note:** A quick test to see if the service will work properly is to run debug report found in `Main Menu -> Debug -> Report` menu.
+It should list all detected controllers, sensors and plugins.
+{: .notice--info}

 3. Select **Manage Service** from the menu and select **Install** option to install the service.

 **Important:** If you can'f find the **TTController.Service.exe** file you propably downloaded the source code.
 Check the [<i class="fab fa-github"/> releases](https://github.com/MoshiMoshi0/TTController/releases) tab for all released builds.
 {: .notice--warning}

+**Important:** You cannot move the service files once it is installed.
+You have to [uninstall](#uninstalling-the-service) it first, and reinstall after moving to a desired location.

 **Note:** The service will start automatically and will create a default empty config.
 See [Configuring the service](#configuring-the-service) section on how to configure it.
-{: .notice--info}

-**Note:** A quick test to see if the service will work properly is to run debug report found in `Main Menu -> Debug -> Report` menu.
-It should list all detected controllers, sensors and plugins.
 {: .notice--info}

 ### Configuring the service